-3. Don’t add salt, sugar, or butter.
+3. Minimize salt, sugar, or butter.
 Use natural seasonings whenever possible.
-Check out http://www.flavorgod.com for natural seasonings that taste incredible.

 4. Spread your meals, snacks, and shakes out over 6-8 servings a day.
 Upon waking try to eat every 2-3 hours.
 You should bring in more calories before high energy events.
 Fewer calories before long periods of sitting or sleeping.

-5. You can allow yourself several planned cheat meals a week.
-Eat and drink whatever you want until you are comfortably full.
+5. Regarding ‘Cheat Meals’: I do give myself 1-2 cheat meals a week up until two weeks before a contest.
+But feel free to be hardcore and have zero.
+That is up to you eat and drink whatever you want until you are comfortably full.
 Plan ahead and eat a little less before and after these planned cheat meals.
-I typically give myself 2 cheat meals a week plus a sweet treat.
+I will typically have this on my High carb day.

 6. The key to eating healthy and bringing in the proper amount of food on a daily basis is proper planning.
 Always think ahead and make sure you have the foods available and prepared before you run into trouble.
 Consider a meal management bag so you are always prepared.
-I use bags by Fitmark.
-Check them out at Fitmarkbags.com.
-Get 15% off with my code Wittig15.
+I highly recommend FitMarkBags.com.
+Get 15% off all orders with my code “Wittig15”.

 7. Drinking a high quality Whey protein shake immediately after workouts is always a good idea for recovery.
 I personally take Kaged Muscle’s Re-Kaged after every workout.
-More information on this in the supplement section.
+More information on this in the supplement section below.